Improving Graph Out-of-distribution Generalization Beyond Causality: Introduction

 A crucial real-world application for graph OOD generalization is molecular learning.
-To illustrate, \cref{fig:drug_bind} shows an example of the process for structurally specific drugs to take effect.
-At the stage of absorption and distribution, for drugs with the same pharmacophore (i.e., Barbiturates) as the sub-sturcture with the maximum efficacy information, both $\mathrm{R}^{1}$ and $\mathrm{R}^{2}$ are motifs that are considered superfluous according to previous studies.
+To illustrate, Fig.~\ref{fig:drug_bind} shows an example of the process for structurally specific drugs to take effect.
+At the stage of absorption and distribution, for drugs with the same pharmacophore (i.e., Barbiturates) as the sub-structure with the maximum efficacy information, both $\mathrm{R}^{1}$ and $\mathrm{R}^{2}$ are motifs that are considered superfluous according to previous studies \cite{ciga_22_chen}.
 In fact, $\mathrm{R}^{1}(\mathrm{R}^{2})$ determines whether drugs are able to reach target receptors and serves as the antecedent of valid drugs.
 This indicates that instead of being independent, properties of graphs are dependent on environments at certain level in real-world scenarios.
 At the metabolism stage, once drugs with the same pharmacophore successfully reach target receptors, factors like experimental assays, electron density distributions, geometry conformations, and metabolites also influence the validity of drugs.
 This demonstrates that causal sub-graphs could fail to exhibit rigorous invariance across different environments in predicting properties of graphs.

-In this paper, we delve into graph OOD generalization on real-world data, which is much harder than that on artificial data.
-We propose a probabilistic graphical model \algo, which \textbf{D}epend on both \textbf{E}nvironments and \textbf{R}ationales to predict labels for \textbf{O}OD \textbf{G}raphs.
+In this paper, we delve into graph OOD generalization beyond causality and propose a probabilistic graphical model \algo, which \textbf{D}epends on both \textbf{E}nvironments and \textbf{R}ationales to predict labels for \textbf{O}OD \textbf{G}raphs.
 Specifically, we model environments and graph rationales as hidden variables to capture the shift and consistency of data distributions, respectively.
 Different from previous causal methods that assume the independence of labels on environments and the rigorous invariance of rationales, \algo\ characterizes the complex relationships among environments, rationales, and graph labels from three aspects.
 First, the distribution of environments is characterized as the non-linear transformation of the joint distribution of graphs and labels.
 Second, due to the loose invariance of causal sub-graphs across various environments, we construct rationales based on both graphs and environments.
 Third, since environments can also determine labels, we jointly utilize environments, rationales, and graphs to predict overall properties.

 Technically, \algo\ adopts an Expectation-Maximization (EM) based optimization framework.
 In the E-step, the parameters w.r.t. environments and rationales are optimized, while in the M-step, environments and rationales are fixed and used to improve the final classifier.
 Due to the limited knowledge regarding the prior distributions of environments and rationales, we leverage the generalized Bayesian inference technique, which substitutes the KL-divergence terms in the objective function with negative entropy.
 Further, we upgrade \algo\ by adding an environment alignment loss and a node-level contrastive loss, respectively.
 For the former, each graph could have a corresponding environment label that can be used to generate high-quality environment embeddings.
 For the latter, we sample positive and negative nodes based on the influence they exert in the final classifier, and the optimization of the contrastive loss leads to more expressive graph rationales.
 Finally, we summarize our main contributions as follows: